wuyichen24/software-engineering-abbreviations-acronyms/dictionary/S/SaaS-Software_As_A_Service.md

 ## Name

 ## Overview
-- A cloud delivery model which a business application (CRM, ERP, HRM, etc.) is delivered as a service over the Internet.
+- A cloud service delivery model which a business application (CRM, ERP, HRM, etc.) is delivered as a service over the Internet.

 ## Description